How to Know When It’s Time to Go to Therapy

 You committed to finding a therapist you could afford.
 You searched on OpenCounseling and bookmarked potential leads.
 You signed up for the newsletter and learned as much as you could about how to make counseling work on a limited budget.

 But then life happened.
 A friend was in crisis and needed your help.
-You went over to their place and talked with them until the early hours, then did it again the next day.
-Work got really busy and you pulled a couple weeks of late nights.
+Work got really busy and you pulled a series of late nights.
 The same anxiety that drove you to look for a counselor in the first place got the better of you and you spent a week binging your favorite show on Netflix and ignoring your “To Do” list.

-Whatever it was, the time that passed between when you signed up and now has put some distance between you and that first burst of inspiration you had.
-Seeing a therapist doesn’t feel as urgent.
-Maybe you don’t even need to see one at all.
+Whatever the reason, the time that passed between when you signed up and now has put some distance between you and that first burst of inspiration you had.
+Seeing a therapist doesn't feel as urgent.
+Maybe you don't even need to see one at all.
 Or maybe you do?
-You’re not sure.
+You're not sure.

 On This Page